J-F-Liu/knowledge/src/Math/linear_algebra.md

 _Diagonalizable_ matrices are similar if and only if they have the same characteristic polynomial, or equivalently, the same eigenvalues with the same algebraic multiplicities.

+### Orthogonal Matrix

+A matrix $A$ is orthogonal if and only if $A^⊤A = I$, which states that the columns (and rows as well) of A are mutually orthogonal unit vectors.

+Every orthogonal matrix is either a rotation matrix or the product of a rotation matrix and a reflection matrix.

 ### Permutation Matrix

 A permutation matrix is a square matrix obtained from the same size identity matrix by a permutation of rows.
 Such a matrix is always row equivalent to an identity.